 - Green Card Through a Job Offer

 - Green Card Through Self Petition

 - Green Card Through Special Categories of Jobs

-To qualify for a visa, a foreign visitor must rebut a presumption that he or she is intending to immigrate.
-To rebut this presumptions, a visitor must demonstrate to the consulate or consular officer at the embassy that:
+A foreign visitor must disprove a presumption that s/he is intending to immigrate.
+To disprove this presumption, a visitor must demonstrate to the consulate or consular officer at the embassy:

-- The visitor plans to stay in the U.S. for a limited and specific period;
+- The visitor plans to stay in the U.S. for a limited, specific amount of time;

 - The visitor has evidence of sufficient funds to cover the expense of his or her stay in the U.S.;

 - The visitor has evidence of compelling social and economic ties abroad; and